Wayne Shaw (footballer): "Piegate" controversy

 On 20 February 2017, Sutton lost 2–0 to Arsenal in the fifth round of the 2016–17 FA Cup.
 During the match, Shaw ate a pasty, described as a "pie" in reports, while sitting on the bench, even though he knew that a betting company was offering 8–1 odds against him eating a pie on television.
 The Football Association investigated a possible breach of their rules relating to betting, and the Gambling Commission investigated whether there were any unusual patterns of betting and whether the company had operated within its licence.
 Shaw resigned from Sutton United after the investigations were announced.
 Following his resignation, the supermarket chain Morrisons offered Shaw a job as an official "pie-taster".
-Later, a petition was launched by the blogger Paul Staines for Shaw to be given his job at the club back.
+Later, a petition was launched by the political blogger Paul Staines for Shaw to be given his job at the club back.
 In Sutton United's first game after his departure, they were forced to use an outfield player in goal when their first choice goalkeeper was injured, having had no time to sign a replacement for Shaw.

 On 6 September 2017 Shaw was fined £375 and banned for two months by the FA for breaching their betting rules.